pantheon-systems/documentation/style-guide.md

 ## Headings and Subheadings

 When writing a heading or subheading in a document, use an imperative verb and not a gerund (a verb ending in "ing").
 Headings should be shown in H2 tags, and subheadings should be shown in H3 tags.
+Only use bold formatting for headers, even when it includes a file name.
+Example: **Creating a services.yml File for Drupal 8**

 When writing an outline for a guide or article, decide what the main topics are.
 Those will be your headings (tagged as H2).
 If there are subtopics that belong under a category, display those as subheaders (tagged as H3).